2021 was a big year for cryptocurrency. But what’s next in 2022?

 Bitcoin is a good indicator of the crypto market in general, because it’s the largest cryptocurrency by market cap and the rest of the market tends to follow its trends.

-Bitcoin’s price has taken a wild ride so far in 2021, and in November set another new all-time high price when it went over $68,000.
+Bitcoin’s price had a wild ride in 2021, and in November set another new all-time high price when it went over $68,000.
 This latest record high follows previous high points over $60,000 in April and October, as well as a summer drop to less than $30,000 in July.
 This volatility is a big part of why experts recommend keeping your crypto investments to less than 5% of your portfolio to begin with.

 But how high will Bitcoin go?
-Bitcoin’s past may provide some clues, according to Kiana Danial, author of “Cryptocurrency Investing for Dummies.”
+Plenty of experts say it’s only a matter of when, not if, it Bitcoin hits $100,000.
+Bitcoin’s past may provide some clues as to what to expect looking forward, according to Kiana Danial, author of “Cryptocurrency Investing for Dummies.”

 Danial says there have been plenty of huge spikes followed by pullbacks in Bitcoin’s price since 2011.
 “What I expect from Bitcoin is volatility short-term and growth long-term.”